hannahfryer/TopDEG-pipeline/README.md

 ### Input

-If you are not using the sample data provided in this repository, ensure your input CSV file (`DEG_results.csv`) is correctly formatted with the following columns:
+This pipeline assumes the input of a file called `DEG_results.csv`, which is included in this repository.
+If you are not using the sample data provided, ensure your input CSV file is named `DEG_results.csv` is correctly formatted with the following columns:

 - **`gene`**: Gene identifiers (e.g., gene names or locus tags).
 - **`log2FoldChange`**: Log2-transformed fold-change values indicating the magnitude and direction of differential expression.